The Imperial Theatre in Augusta, Georgia

 James Brown Family Historical Tour

 The James Brown Family Historical Tour is a narrated bus tour that visits sites that are significant to the history of James Brown growing up and living in Augusta.
 Tours originate at the Augusta Museum of History and take place on Saturdays from 11 a.m. until 12:45 a.m.
-Tickets are $15 and include admission to the Augusta Museum of History.
-Reservations should be made in advance by calling 803-640-2090.
+Tickets are $45 and include admission to the Augusta Museum of History.
+Reservations should be made in advance.
 For more information, visit jamesbrownfamilyfdn.com.

 James Brown Plaza

-Just a couple blocks away on Broad Street, between 8th Street and James Brown Boulevard (formerly 9th Street), a life-sized bronze statue of the music icon stands in James Brown Plaza.
-The statue was dedicated by Brown himself just a year before he passed away in 2006.
+Just a couple of blocks away on Broad Street, between 8th Street and James Brown Boulevard (formerly 9th Street), a life-sized bronze statue of the music icon stands in James Brown Plaza.
+Brown dedicated the statue just a year before his death in 2006.

 Scroll To Top